allegheny-college-cmpsc-102-Spring-2025/lab01/README.md

 Was the word "speckled" found in the file input/speckledBand.txt?
 Yes
 ```

-When you search for a word that does not appear inside of the input file with a command like `poetry run search --word conundrum --dir input --file speckledBand.txt` then the program will produce the following output:
+When you search for a word that does not appear inside of the input file with a command like `poetry run search --word elementary --dir input --file speckledBand.txt` then the program will produce the following output:

 ```shell
 😃 Searching through the file called input/speckledBand.txt!